gipernova/clonehw/README.md

-# cloned That project is cloned from other repository of github
+# That project is cloned from other repository of github